 The Company's ICAAP is reviewed in detail by the senior management for adequacy of capital and approved by the Board of Directors on an annual basis.
-For example, this process has resulted in the Company increasing its share capital, during 2014, by SAR 140 million (Tier 1 capital) and also having a subordinated loan facility of SAR 150 million in place (of which SAR 107 million, or 50% of Tier 1 capital, is treated as regulatory Tier 2 capital).
-The surplus in capital base of SAR 300 million, as described subsequently, enhances GIBC's equity underwriting capabilities and increase investments held in trading investments portfolio.
+This review process resulted in the Company increasing its share capital, during 2014, by SAR 140 million (Tier 1 capital) and, initially, also having a subordinated loan facility of SAR 150 million in place.
+The subordinated loan which was reduced to SAR 100 million in 2015, has since been fully repaid before the end of 2016.
+The surplus in capital base of SAR 187 million, as described subsequently, enhances GIBC's equity underwriting capabilities as well as its ability to increase its exposure to investments held for trading portfolio.